KeithEvansK/Minecraft-Mob-Chest-Loot/README.md

 The idea of this section is to create a chest entity where the other items were supposed to spawn.

-But this is really the most dificult part of this plugins development for several reasons I'll go into.
+But this is really the most difficult part of this plugins development for several reasons I'll go into.

 The first being that the chest entity, or any entity for that matter is not supposed to be clickable within Minecraft.
 The game was designed in a way that it would detect when a player was close to it and would instantly add them to the player's inventory.